Injury Free Deadlift: How to Effectively Do it Safely

 deadlift

-2. Bending the Knees Too Much: While some knee flexion is acceptable in the stiff-leg deadlift, excessive bending of the knees turns it into more of a conventional deadlift.
-To target the hamstrings effectively, keep a slight bend in the knees but avoid excessive flexion.
+2. Bending the Knees Too Much: In a stiff-leg or Romanian deadlift, bending your knees too much turns it into a conventional deadlift.
+Keep just a slight bend in the knees to maintain tension on the hamstrings.

 supplement coupon codes